SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/observable-networks.md

 ### Overview

-The Observable Networks Overview Dashboard is intended to provide a high level at-a-glance view into your network.
+The Observable Networks Overview dashboard is intended to provide a high level at-a-glance view into your network.

 **Effective Session Count.** Displays the number of effective "flows" ("sessions") as a single value chart for the last hour.